 - Lease renewals – How are managers notified when renewals are coming?

-When implementing the new lease standard there are certain elections to consider.
+When implementing the updated lease standard, there are certain elections to consider.
 Depending on your organization’s specific situation, these elections could save you time in the implementation process.

-First, consider what periods to apply the new standard to.
+First, consider what periods to apply the latest standard to.
 There are two options: All comparative periods presented or only for the period of adoption.
 The implementation of the standard will be very different depending on which of these two options you choose.
-Second, consider some of these other elections in your organization’s implementation
+Second, consider some of these other elections in your organization’s implementation:

 - Package of practical expedients for not reassessing contracts for leases, lease classification and initial direct costs.